AnnMey/How-to-organise-a-funeral-in-Poland/topics.md

 # Frequently Asked Questions (FAQ)
 * How much is the funeral grant in Poland?
 * Is the funeral grant enough to cover all costs?
+* How much does a funeral cost in Poland?
+* What is the difference between karta zgonu and akt zgonu?
 * Can I scatter the ashes?
 * Do I have to buy the plot for 20 years?
+--- NEW ---
+*

 # Bibliography
 Here are the [sources](bibliography.md) used to create this documentation.